kimimedina/Assignment-0/README.md

 # Assignment-0
-##Creating and practicing with a new repository
+## Creating and practicing with a new repository
-This is an example
+\n This is an example